 No Sarcasm, Please

-If you are like me, who rely on sarcasm for your humor then, the Japanese won’t find you amusing.
+If you are like me and rely on sarcasm for your humor, then the Japanese won’t find you amusing.
 Japanese people simply do not get sarcasm.
 I believe the reason for this is the way Japanese society is structured.
 Japanese avoid sarcasm or any confrontational conversation in their day to day lives.
-Even, family members call each other in respectful ways and there are not many pranks or silly things going around.
-When, a foreigner says something sarcastic they literally, take it at face value.
+Even family members call each other in respectful ways and there are not many pranks or silly things going around.
+When a foreigner says something sarcastic, they take it literally and at face value.
 So, make sure to cut down on your sarcasm in the initial phase of interaction with a Japanese person.
 Allow them some time to gauge the difference when you actually mean something and when you don’t.
 It took my Japanese partner about a year to understand my sarcastic remarks☺

 Avoid Contentious Topics

-As much as you would like to know the Japanese view on some of the controversial topics in Japan it is better to reserve them for later stage, when you have established trust in your friendship.
+As much as you would like to know the Japanese view on some of the controversial topics in Japan, it is better to reserve them for a later stage, when you have established trust in your friendship.
 In general, Japanese avoid confrontation on many issues as they feel it is disrespectful to argue against somebody’s thoughts.
 Furthermore, any slight reference to something bad in Japan leads many to think you dislike Japan.
-Each country has its short comings and also great things.
-If you come from a culture which encourages speaking your mind about the short comings then, you are bound to offend people in that country.
+Each country has its shortcomings and also great things.
+If you come from a culture which encourages speaking your mind about the shortcomings, you are bound to offend people in that country.
 But, Japanese usually don’t express their feeling of being offended directly to you.
 So, be careful when bringing such topics for discussion if you have just met a Japanese person.
 Some of my Japanese friends have formed the opinion that I hate Japan because I have complained about some things I don’t like in Japan.
 Eventually, many of them have come to realize that I like it a lot but have complaints about only a few things.
-Once, they become friends with the “Gaijin” (foreigner) they are more open to criticism and debate.
+Once, they become friends with the gaijin (foreigner) they are more open to criticism and debate.

-Although, the points covered above could be common to other cultures as well, they were listed based on my personal experience living in Japan.
-Wish you all happy friendships in Japan.
+Although the points covered above could be common to other cultures as well, they were listed based on my personal experience living in Japan.
+Wish you all happy friendships in Japan and around the world!